AzureAaron/aaron-mod/README.md

 * `/lbin <item name>` Allows you to query some statistics about an item on the Skyblock auction house.

+* `/mp <player>` Get an oversight on a player's magical power and accessory bag configuration!

 * `/networth <player>` View a players net worth and see where it comes from!

 * `/profile <player>` View general stats about the given player's Skyblock profile.